takanory/slides/20190917pyconjp/PITCHME.md

 * `pip install slackbot`

 Note:
-* Then, I will create my bot
+* Then, I will create my slackbot program
-* slackbot is a simple chatbot framework
+* slackbot is a simple chatbot framework for Python

 +++